irs41/czech_orig/README.md

-### To update czech interface of Greenstone2, missing translations, bad spelling and remove outdated macros

-based on english originals `english_orig.md` and `english2_orig.md` or more up-to-date slovak ones.
+# diff_macros.pl

     NAME
         diff_macros.pl - compare two DM files

     USAGE
         diff_macros.pl FILE1.dm FILE2.dm

     DESCRIPTION
+        Check upon macro names between the two DM files

+To make a comparison of the two Greenstone DM files and their macro definitions.

+This version prints a 2-column diff format of unique macro names between the two of files.

-    Compare macro names of the two DM files, i.e. outdated macros to be removed and missing ones to be added.
+It's useful when upgrading your Greenstone interface based on the English original, i.e. to see outdated macros to be removed and missing ones to be added.

+__*__

+Created in effort to update the Czech interface of Greenstone2, missing translations and bad spelling.